Sir, am very very sorry to bother you.

 Bye now Chibuzo

-Whether it’s a lead acid battery, a Ni-Cd or a Li-ion, the universal battery charger shown below can be applied for any of these for charging them efficiently and without worries:
+Whether it's a lead acid battery, a Ni-Cd or a Li-ion, this multipurpose battery charger shown below can be applied for any of these for charging them efficiently and without worries:

 The salient features of this universal automatic battery charger are:

 2) Automatic cut-off when battery is fully charged.

 3) Max current 5 amps, which means batteries up to 50AH can be charged with this charger normally.